abratcher1/Outbreak-detection-with-WLO-RShiny/README.md

 ## Code Structure
-To run the code as is, you will need a dataset with the following structure saved as 'raw_data' in a 'data' folder:
+To run the code as is, you will need a data set with the following structure saved as 'raw_data' in a 'data' folder:

 | date   | chief_complaint           | sex          | age          |
 |--------|--------------------------:|-------------:|-------------:|